-In addition to providing a space for community recreation and environmental education, the Cassadaga Lakes Nature Park would protect important woodlands and wetlands that filter stormwater runoff to the Cassadaga Lakes.
-The site serves as a funnel for runoff from 1,800 of roadways and farmland that sit above the site within the Cassdaga Lakes watershed.
+In addition to providing a space for community recreation and environmental education, the Cassadaga Lakes Nature Park will protect important woodlands and wetlands that filter stormwater runoff to the Cassadaga Lakes.
+The site serves as a funnel for runoff from 1,800 acres of roadways and farmland that sit above the site within the Cassdaga Lakes watershed.

 You can help make the Cassadaga Lakes Nature Park a reality, preserving the property for the protection of the lake and creating a refuge for wildlife and the Cassadaga Community.